Angamaly Padiyola: Background

-The Saint Thomas Christians believed that his death was a result of treachery of the Goan eccesiastical authorities, since the latter feared and vehemently opposed a Saint Thomas Christian becoming a bishop for his own community.
+The Saint Thomas Christians believed that his death was a result of treachery of the Goan ecclesiastical authorities, since the latter feared and vehemently opposed a Saint Thomas Christian becoming a bishop for his own community.
 Paremmakkal Thoma soon took charge as the administrator of the Archdiocese of Cranganore.
 The Angamāly Padiyōla is a charter signed and inscribed by Saint Thomas Christian leaders from 84 Paḻayakūṟ churches led by Paremmakkal Thoma and gathered at the Great Church of Angamāly to discuss and to decide their future plans.
 The assembly decided to request the pope and the Portuguese monarch to consecrate Paremmakkal Thoma as the bishop for their community.
 They also decided to return their allegiance to the Chaldean Patriarchate, if their requests are not fulfilled.
 They selected twelve priests to assist Paremmakkal in his ecclesiastical responsibilities.